mobify/pinny/README.md

 ## Releasing Pinny

-To do a new release of Pinny, follow our [RELEASE.md][RELEASE.md] guide.
+To release a new version of Pinny, follow our [RELEASE](./RELEASE.md) guide.

 ## License